10 Things To Prepare Before Entering Vietnam

 vietnamese cash

-Preparing cash is a good idea to spend in Vietnam. ©Vietnamdrive
+Preparing cash is a good idea to spend in Vietnam.

-You can easily use the card to pay for high-end items at shopping centers, or spend on services at most hotels.
+You can easily use the card to pay for high-end items at shopping centers or spend on services at most hotels.
 However, most small shops and sidewalk eateries accept cash or wire transfers from local banks.
 The currency used in this country is Vietnam Dong.

->> You may want to see: How much money to carry to Vietnam?
+>> You may want to see how much money it costs to carry to Vietnam.

-6. Roaming your phone and buying a sim card
+6. Roaming your phone and buying a SIM card

-Making a mobile sim requires your passport, so you need to prepare it in advance.
-Sim services have various prices, for example, Mobifone’s NA70 data package costs 70,000 VND, with 10G of data for 30 days.
+Making a mobile SIM requires your passport, so you need to prepare it in advance.
+Sim services have various prices.
+For example, Mobifone’s NA70 data package costs 70,000 VND, with 10G of data for 30 days.

 7. Choose means of transportation in Vietnam